 - You can already track target audience engagement, prospect conversions, deal progression, and clear results of your campaigns.

 - Managers and directors already have enough data about user engagement across content and promotional platforms so they can measure ROI.

 - Managers have visibility into direct sales interactions to understand what deals are being won and why versus what deals are being lost and why.

 - Your direct sales team already keeps up-to-date interaction notes and follow-up tasks in a centralized location.

-- Your direct sales team can already view historic trends and forecast future sales from indirect channel partners.
+- Your direct sales team can already view historic trends and confidently forecast future sales.

 - Your direct sales reps never forget to follow-up with their book of business to share information about product enhancements and purchase incentives.